We can help you source your next meeting room, conference venue or training room to match your corporate event requirements and budget.

-ost companies have a number of meeting rooms in-house, but space and availability is usually at a premium and sometimes it becomes necessary to book an external venue for the meeting.
+ost companies have a number of meeting rooms or meeting spaces in-house, but space and availability are usually at a premium and sometimes it becomes necessary to book an external venue for the meeting.

-It may be that the meeting is confidential and therefore an internal meeting room would not be suitable.
+It may be that the meeting is confidential and therefore an internal meeting room would not be suitable for private meetings.

-DeSouza Associates are a corporate event organiser who can assist you with your venue search for free, to help find that perfect space from training rooms to a private meeting room.
+DeSouza Associates are a corporate event organiser who can assist you with your meeting room/venues search for free, to help find that perfect space from training rooms to a private meeting room.

 eeting room setup

-The first thing to consider is the meeting room set up or layout that would be most suitable for your meeting or event:
+The first thing to consider is the room set up or layout that would be most suitable for your meeting, training sessions or event: